-On May 11, 2022, the San Francisco Superior Court issued an order granting SDCWA's motion for summary adjudication on: Metropolitan's cross-claim in the 2018 case for a declaration with respect to the lawfulness of the Water Stewardship Rate's inclusion in the wheeling rate and transportation rates in 2019 and 2020; certain Metropolitan cross-claims and affirmative defenses on the ground that Metropolitan has a duty to charge no more than fair compensation, which includes reasonable credit for any offsetting benefits pursuant to Water Code section 1811(c), with the court also stating that whether that duty arose and whether Metropolitan breached that duty are issues to be resolved at trial; Metropolitan's affirmative defenses that SDCWA's claims are untimely and SDCWA has not satisfied claims presentation requirements; Metropolitan's affirmative defense in the 2018 case that SDCWA has not satisfied dispute resolution requirements under the Exchange Agreement; SDCWA's claim, Metropolitan's cross-claims, and Metropolitan's affirmative defenses regarding the applicability of Proposition 26, finding that Proposition 26 applies to Metropolitan's rates and charges, with the court also stating that whether Metropolitan violated Proposition 26 is a separate issue; and Metropolitan's cross-claims and affirmative defenses regarding the applicability of Government Code section 54999.7, finding that section 54999.7 applies to Metropolitan's rates.
+On May 11, 2022, the San Francisco Superior Court issued an order granting SDCWA's motion for summary adjudication on: Metropolitan's cross-claim in the 2018 case for a declaration with respect to the lawfulness of the Water Stewardship Rate's inclusion in the wheeling rate and transportation rates in 2019 and 2020; certain Metropolitan cross-claims and affirmative defenses on the ground that Metropolitan has a duty to charge no more than fair compensation, which includes reasonable credit for any offsetting benefits pursuant to Water Code section 1811(c), with the court also stating that whether that duty arose and whether Metropolitan breached that duty are issues to be resolved at trial; Metropolitan's affirmative defenses that SDCWA's claims are untimely and SDCWA has not satisfied claims presentation requirements; Metropolitan's affirmative defense in the 2018 case that SDCWA has not satisfied dispute resolution requirements under the Exchange Agreement; SDCWA's claim, Metropolitan's cross-claims, and Metropolitan's affirmative defenses regarding the applicability of Proposition 26, finding that Proposition 26 is a separate issue; and Charges, with the court also stating that whether Metropolitan's cross-claims and affirmative defenses regarding the applicability of Government Code section 54999.7, finding that section 54999.7 applies to Metropolitan's rates.
 The court denied SDCWA's motion on certain other Metropolitan cross-claims and affirmative defenses.

 Damages sought by SDCWA in connection with its claims for offsetting benefits credit under the Exchange Agreement exceed \$334.0 million for the six years (2015 through 2020) at issue in these cases.
-In the event that SDCWA were to prevail in final adjudication of this issue, a determination of offsetting benefits credit due to SDCWA, if any could impact the Exchange Agreement price in future years.
+In the event that SDCWA were to prevail in a final adjudication of this issue, a determination of offsetting benefits credit due to SDCWA, if any, could impact the Exchange Agreement price in future years.

 Trial of the 2014, 2016 and 2018 cases occurred May 16 to July 1, 2022.
-On August 19, 2022, the parties filed post-trial briefs.
-On September 14, 2022, the court granted in part and denied in part SDCWA's motion for partial judgement; the rulings did not resolve any claims or cross-claims.
+Subsequent to the July 1, 2022 trial closing date of the 2014, 2016 and 2018 cases, the parties filed post-trial briefs on August 19, 2022.
+On September 14, 2022, the court granted in part and denied in part SDCWA's motion for partial judgment; the rulings did not resolve any claims or cross-claims.
 Trial closing arguments were held on September 27, 2022.

-At the court's direction, the parties filed proposed statements of decision on December 16, 2022.
+As directed by the court, the parties filed proposed statements of decision on December 16, 2022.